37 Cheap Items that Will Remain Priceless in Prepping

 16. Matches

 Like lighters, matches will also be invaluable for starting fires.
-But you’ll want to make sure that you have both lighters and matches stored away just in case one doesn’t work.
+But you’ll want to ensure you store both lighters and matches in case one doesn’t work.

 17. Shoe Laces

-Shoe Laces can be used for a variety of purposes, including repairing shoes and clothing, even making a fishing line, or adding support to a shelter.
-Be sure and stock several sizes.
+Shoe Laces can be used for various purposes, including repairing shoes and clothing, making a fishing line, or supporting a shelter.
+Be sure to stock several sizes.
 Shoe Laces

 18. Soap